pcaversaccio/swissdlt-production/README.md

-# swissdlt_staging
+# Swiss DLT Staging / Production

 *****************************
-# How to install a full node on Ubuntu 20.4
+# How to Install a Full Node on Ubuntu 20.4
 *****************************
 ```
 sudo apt install git